Hansa Bai

-Hansa Bai was Rani of the Rajput kingdom of Mewar during the early 15th century.
+Hansa Bai was a Rani of the Rajput kingdom of Mewar, in northwestern India, during the early 15th century.
 She was the wife of Maharana Lakha Singh and mother to his heir, Mokal.

 Born as a Rathore princess of Mandore, she brought peace between her clan and that of her husband, the Sisodias, which lasted until the reign of her grandson, Rana Kumbha.

 She advised her son during the beginning of his reign, questioned the intentions of Mewari nobles, and is also believed to have educated Rana Kumbha.

 Early life and marriage

 Hansa Bai, born Hansa Kumari, was the daughter of Chunda Rathore of Mandore and Rani Suram Sankhali.
 As a daughter of the king, she lived in the palace's harem (Rani Mahal) with her mother.
 Hansa learned how a woman could rule effectively by watching her stepmother, Sona Mohil.
 Sona influenced Hansa's father to appoint Sona's son, Kanha, as his successor, instead of his son, Ranmal.
 In response, Ranmal left Mandore in self-imposed exile.

 She was first betrothed to the elder son of Maharana Lakha Singh of Mewar, Prince Chunda Sisodia.
 However, when the delegation from Mandore had arrived in Chittor to officialize the betrothal, Chunda was away from court.
 Lakha waited with the delegation until the prince returned.
 The aging leader of Chittor said the proposal was not meant for a "greybeard" like him and turned them down jokingly.
 When Prince Chunda later learned of the comment, the prince refused the marriage, for he could not accept a proposal which his father had publicly declined, however offhanded.
 The Maharana failed to change his son's mind, and, rather than offend Hansa's powerful family, was forced to marry the princess himself.
 In return, Chunda gave up his right to inheritance to the eldest son born by Hansa Bai.